rpnzl/arrch/README.md

 ### Query

+Let's try and find Brian using a few conditions that return `true` for Brian's data.

-	// this query would find our friend, Brian Arrch::find($data, array(
+	// this query would find our friend, Brian, plus
+	// any other Brians over age 25
+	Arrch::find($data, array(

 		// test for an exact match (===)